mrsrmn/discordrp/README.md

 1. Go to the 'Releases tab'

-2. Get the latest version and download the ZIP file
+2. Get the latest version and download the `discordrp.rar` file

 3. Create a folder on your preferred save location and extract the ZIP content to the folder